c6o/docs/content/concepts/applications.md

     IMAGE -.-> |published to| DOCKER[(Docker Hub)]
 ```

-### Containerized Image
+### Container Image

 A container image represents binary data that encapsulates your application and all its software dependencies.
-CodeZero supports any containerized technology that Kubernetes supports (for example: Docker, containerd, CRI-O).
-However, for simplicity, we will focus our documentation and support on applications using Docker and published to Docker Hub.
+CodeZero supports any container technology that runs on Kubernetes (for example, Docker, containerd, CRI-O).
+However, we focus our documentation on applications published to Docker Hub for simplicity.

 > [!NOTE]
 > Checkout the [Hello World Guide](../guides/hello-world) for an example of creating an application from scratch and publishing through Docker Hub.